 Conclusion

 There is a lack of consensus within the literature for what shapes climate change beliefs and most studies conducted on this topic are usually limited to Western developed nations.
-Our results show several novel findings for what shapes climate change beliefs across 33 African countries.
+Our results show several relevant findings for what shapes climate change beliefs across 33 African countries, using a large-N and high-dimensional dataset.
 First, actual changes in local climate conditions are stronger predictors of climate change beliefs in Africa than access to information, political ideology, or demographics across different model specifications.
 Similarly, worsening perceptions of climate conditions for agriculture is a strong predictor for all five dimensions for climate change beliefs.
 Second, our analysis also reveals that authoritarian and intolerant ideologies overall decrease climate change beliefs.
 Third, not speaking French, English or Portuguese hinders the understanding of climate beliefs.
 Finally, there is a small but important gender gap across different dimensions.
 Combined, our results suggest that more different causal mechanisms underly climate change beliefs than previously assumed [11].
 We strongly believe that in-depth case-studies should further examine the complex causal mechanisms that shape climate change beliefs across different African countries to improve our understanding in order to implement the best mitigation and adaptation strategies for the region.

 Acknowledgements